rperry99/01_Static-Page/README.md

+# FCC React Project 1 - Static Page

+- This page was created using `npm create vite@latest`.

-# React + Vite
+### React + Vite Information.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in [Vite](https://vitejs.dev/) with HMR and some ESLint rules.

 Currently, two official plugins are available: